-In addition, for tax purposes, we had gains of approximately \$629,000 during the six months ended June 30, 2010 related to sales of loans for a cash premium and excess spread but will not recognize gain for book purposes.
+In addition, for tax purposes, we had gains of approximately \$1,324,000 during the nine months ended September 30, 2010 related to hybrid loan sales but will not recognize gain for book purposes.
 Upon expiration of the contingency period, the cash premium will be amortized as a reduction of interest expense over the life of the loan using the interest method.
-We will record book income as we receive the average 156 basis point excess spread as we service the sold portion of the loan.
+We will record book income as we receive the average 141 basis point excess spread as we service the sold portion of the loan.
+Based on the current premium market, most of loans sold during the three months ended September 30, 2010 were hybrid loan sales and we anticipate that the majority of loans sold during the fourth quarter of 2010 will also be hybrid loan sales.